 |VERSION||Select the version of the operating system (OS) used in this instance.|

-||This field shows the default preconfigured provisioning options available for the selected instance type and cloud.
+||This field shows the preconfigured options available for the instance type and cloud selected for provisioning.|

 |PLAN||Select the plan option.
-The cost of the plan varies on the size of the storage and computing power selected.|
+The cost of the plan varies based on the amount of storage and computing power selected.|

-|RESOURCE POOL||Select the virtual private cloud to apply to the AWS instance being provisioned.|
+|RESOURCE POOL||Select the virtual private cloud (VPC) to apply to the AWS instance being provisioned.|

-|VOLUMES||Type the name of the volume, select the storage size, and select the type of volume. (required)
+|VOLUMES||Type the name of the volume, select the storage size, and select the type of volume.

-To add additional volumes, click the + icon.
+To add additional volumes, click the icon.

 |NETWORKS||Select the network for the instance.
-Click the + icon to add networks.|
+Click the icon to add networks.|

-|SECURITY GROUP||Select a security group to enable connectivity and access to your AWS instance. (required)
+|SECURITY GROUP||Select a security group to enable connectivity and access to your AWS instance.

 Select one of the following options:

-SCALE FACTOR—Type the number of nodes to be created with the instance.|
+|SCALE FACTOR||Type the number of nodes to be created with the instance.|

 |SKIP AGENT INSTALL||Select this option to skip installing the agent on the AWS instance.
 Install the agent to capture and track valuable information such as memory usage and storage availability.
 You can view the infomation collected for the instance on the viewing details page.
 Without the agent installed, this information is not collected or available.|

-IAM PROFILE—Select the container for the IAM role used to pass role information to the EC2 instance in AWS.|
+|IAM PROFILE||Select the container for the IAM role used to pass role information to the EC2 instance in AWS.|

 |KMS KEY ID||Type the identifier of your key for AWS Key Management Service (KMS).|

-TAGS—Enter a unique tag name and value to each AWS instance for tracking purposes.
+|TAGS||Enter a unique tag name and value to each instance for tracking purposes.
 Tags are name value pairs.
 For example, type Location for the name, and New Brunswick for the value.
 To add additional tags, click the icon.
 To remove tags, click the icon.|

-ENVIRONMENT PREFIX—Type the environment variable prefix.
-If one is not provided, it is automatically generated based on the instance type.|
+|ENVIRONTMENT PREFIX||Type the environment variable prefix.
+Leave blank to have one automatically generated based on the instance type.|

-||Type the environment variable values used by applications on the AWS instance.
-Environment variables are a set of dynamic named values stored within the system used by applications.
+||Type the environment variable values used by applications on the instance.
+Environment variables are a set of dynamically named values stored within the system used by applications.
 To add additional variables, click the icon.
 To remove variables, click the icon.|